Skip to main content

 An award-winning strategic leader with experience across the private and public sectors, Cat was appointed Director of Strategy and Competitive Intelligence in November 2024.

-She had previously led departments across VisitScotland, ranging from user experience (UX) and front-end development to content, creative, PR, and global campaigns.
+She had previously led departments across VisitScotland, including teams from user experience (UX) and front-end development to content, creative, PR, and global campaigns.

 Before joining the organisation, Cat was the inaugural Director of Brand Scotland, where she led a cross-agency initiative to enhance Scotland’s global profile.